 Wearables like my Oura Ring record half a dozen such instances every night.
 My thoughts race when I hit the pillow.
 I toss and turn.

 And my well-trained circadian rhythm wakes me at the same time, no matter what time I go to sleep.
 Even when I get the quantity right, I wake through the night.
 But sleep has an overlooked side:High-performing humans spend about 1/3 of their lives asleep, yet few of us view it as according for 1/3 of our health Click To Tweet

 I turned to a sleep study for answers.
-I was “just to wear” a clunky wearable strapped to my wrist, a pulse oximeter caged around my finger, and 12-point leads covering my chest.
-Feeling like a futuristic gear-laden Marvel superhero didn’t produce a great night of sleep.
-I took my diagnosis of acute sleep apnea in stride.
+I wore a clunky wearable around my wrist, a pulse oximeter caged around my finger, and 12-point leads strapped to my chest.
+Feeling equipped like a Marvel character didn’t produce a great night of sleep.
+The result of my study?

 - Repairing damaged tissues